Narcissus bulb fly

 What is narcissus bulb fly?

-Large narcissus bulb fly (Merodon equestris) can be the more serious problem, as this has larvae that can attack and destroy healthy bulbs.
-The large bulb fly is not native to the UK but since it was first reported in the late 1800s it has become widespread.
+Large narcissus bulb fly (Merodon equestris) can be the more serious problem, as this has larvae that can feed within and destroy healthy bulbs.
+The large bulb fly became established in the UK in the late 1800s and has since become widespread.

 Maggots of small bulb flies (Eumerus strugatus and E. funeralis) are usually a secondary, they feed in bulbs that have already been damaged by another animal, disease or physical damage.